pseeth/cookiecutter-nussl/README.md

 model architecture to be shipped via nussl's external file zoo, the accompanying modules must be pull requested to the main nussl repository and then deployed.

-Finally, if you are implementing new separation algorithms, you can work in the `algorithms/` folder.
+If you are implementing new separation algorithms, you can work in the `algorithms/` folder.
 Implement your algorithm and then include it in `algorithms/__init__.py`.
 The base classes in nussl for all separation algorithms are included already: `SeparationBase`, `MaskSeparationBase`, and `ClusteringSeparationBase`.